tuckerweibell/recipe/src/components/EzTable/EzTable.md

 ### Simple table

-Used whenever the tablular data is directly related to the preceeding or subsequent content.
+Used whenever the tabular data is directly related to the preceding or subsequent content.
 Simple tables should be used as a direct child of a [Card](/components/ez-card) component.

 ```jsxwide
 <EzPage>